Data Cart

 Related Variables

-Additional information about the use of acupuncture was collected for respondents who reported using acupuncture in the past 12 months, including variables on frequency and cost of use.
+Prior to 2022, the additional information collected included variables on frequency and cost of use.
 Please use the IPUMS NHIS drop-down menus and search function to explore these variables.

 Comparability

 In 2007, sample children were added to the universe for this question.
 In 2007 only, the sample child universe was not restricted by if the sample child had ever used acupuncture (ACUEV).
 Because of this expanded universe, the number of negative responses for ACUYR is much higher in 2007.
-Otherwise, there are no comparability issues.

 Universe